 Lying on the Korean-China border the high, snow capped mountains of Changbai separate China from North Korea.

 Separating Siberia from the flat Manchurian plain these mountains enhance the rainfall that falls over north-eastern China.
 They are split into the ‘Greater Khingan’ running southwest to northeast and the ‘Little Khingan’ running northwest to southeast forming the northeastern border with Russia.
-They are densely wooded, providing a great deal of timber for China.
+They are densely wooded with conifers, providing a great deal of timber for China.

 Separating the Tibetan Plateau and the Yunnan-Guizhou Plateau is a transitional zone of high mountains with deep valleys running north-south.
 ‘Hengduan’ means ‘cut across’ in Chinese.
 Many of the mountains are over 19,685 feet [6,000 meters] high.